hugang/auto-test/doc/commands.md

     - target: The database group which defined in conf/db.conf.
     - value: sqls.
     - path: the path of the exported file.

+## recorder [〇]

+record the actions of the browser.

+- arguments
+    - target: path of the exported file. eg: recorder.mp4